Visit Galilee, Israel

 You can visit Deganya Bet to gain insight into the history and present-day reality of kibbutz life.
 A guide from the kibbutz will explain the theoretical foundations of the kibbutz movement and important role the kibbutzim played in the history and defence of the early state of Israel.

 They will also speak about what life is like on a kibbutz today and current challenges faced by modern life.
 As part of the tour you’ll see the archives, located in the converted home of Levi Eshkol, a former prime minister of Israel, that contain fascinating material on the early days of the pioneer movement.

 Although Galilee is considered a year-round destination, April or May or between September and November are the best times to visit as you’ll avoid the heat and humidity of the summer months.
 Winters are cool and can be wet, but are often the most tranquil time to visit rural Israel.

-Suggested Galilee itinerary
+Suggested itineraries featuring Galilee

 This sample itinerary will give you an idea of what is possible when you travel in Galilee, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Places & hotels on the map

 Our specialists seek out authentic ways to get to know the places that could feature in your trip.
 These activities reflect some of the experiences they've most enjoyed while visiting Galilee, and which use the best local guides.